MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiadatasource-loadandvalidatedatafrompdb.md

 `age`

 [in] Age value to verify.
-The age does not necessarily correspond to any known time value, it is used to determine if a .pdb file is out of sync with a corresponding .exe file.
+The age does not necessarily correspond to any known time value, it is used to determine whether a .pdb file is out of sync with a corresponding .exe file.

 ## Return Value

 If successful, returns `S_OK`; otherwise, returns an error code.
 The following table shows the possible return values for this method.

 |Value|Description|